-PJM will issue a RTO-Wide RFP for blackstart generation every five years, to align with PJM's obligation under NERC Standard Emergency Preparedness and Operations EOP-005, Requirement 6 to perform blackstart studies every five years.
-The RTO-Wide RFP isopen to any resource interested in providing Black Start Service.
+PJM will issue a RTO-Wide RFP for fuel assured black start generation and black start generation every five years, to align with PJM's obligation under NERC Standard Emergency Preparedness and Operations EOP-005, Requirement 6 to perform black start studies every five years.
+The RTO-Wide RFP is open to any resource interested in providing Black Start Service.
 Resources currently participating in PJM's Black Start Service do not need to respond to the RTO-Wide RFP and are expected to continue to provide Black Start Service unless the resource has requested additional Black Start capital cost recovery from PJM under the PJM Tariff.
-The first five-year selection process will result in blackstart solutions that will be effective as of 4/1/2015.
-Blackstart solutions from subsequent five-year selection processes will be effective on April 1 each five years thereafter.
+The first five-year selection process will result in black start solutions that will be effective as of 4/1/2015.
+Black start solutions from subsequent five-year selection processes will be effective on April 1 each five years thereafter.